lgendrot/GEAnalysis/README.md

 VERY much still a work in progress.
 For now the workflow is as follows:

-## Setting up which items you want to scrape
+## Setting up which items to scrape

 Before doing anything, open up GrandExchange.py and input the ItemID numbers for the items you are interested in into `item_ids`